EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 }
 ```

-If you run your application and try to create a new shopping list.
+Run the application and try to create a new shopping list.
 You will notice that the frontend correctly sends commands to the server, but the created shopping list only appears after you refresh the page.
-This is an expected behavior because Read Models are not reactive in contrast to View Models.
-This means that components connected to Read Models do not automatically synchronize their Redux state with the Read Model state on the server.
+This is an expected behavior because, in contrast to View Models, Read Models are not reactive.
+This means that components connected to Read Models do not automatically synchronize their Redux state with the Read Model's state on the server.

 To overcome this limitation, implement optimistic UI updates as the next section describes.

 ### Support Optimistic UI Updates

-With this approach, a component applies model changes to the Redux state before it sends these changes to the server using an aggregate command.
+With this approach, a component applies model changes to the Redux state before it sends these changes to the server.
 Follow the steps below to provide such functionality.

 First, define Redux actions that perform state updates.